kenshr/Music-Genre-Classification-with-Audio-Features/README.md

 Legibility between different genres is difficult because of the high number of classes but trends are still noticeable.
 Most notably in the Loudness vs Energy graph, we can see that blues and classical music tend to anchor towards the bottom of the chart while heavy metal and deep-house tend to sit towards the top.

 ## Machine Learning

+The models I tested for this project are kNN, Logistic Regressoin, Random, and Gradient Boosting classifiers.
+Out of the box, the Random Forest and Gradient Boosting classifiers performed the best by far with a 74% and 75% accuracy on the validation set.
+The kNN and Logistic regression models, on the other hand, started at a more modest 49% and 44% accuracy on the validation set, respectively.

+After tuning the hyperparamaters for the different models, these are the highest accuracies that were achieved by each model:

 | **Model**  | **Accuracy** |
 |:----------:|:-------------:|
 | Dummy Classifier (Baseline)   |  0.083 |